Lilly drug fails in breast cancer trial, shares fall

 "We believe there is approximately $500-$600 million currently in Street models for breast cancer.
 This will now need to come out of models," Schoenebaum said.

 The company needs new medicines to offset steep revenue declines from drugs facing generic competition.
-It's top seller, the antidepressant Cymbalta, which had $1.5 billion in sales in the second quarter, loses U.S. patent protection later this year.
+It's top seller, the antidepressant Cymbalta, which had $1.5 billion (935 million pounds) in sales in the second quarter, loses U.S. patent protection later this year.

 The company is counting on ramucirumab - which it gained with its $6.5 billion acquisition of ImClone Systems Inc in 2008 - and some promising diabetes treatments to help spur future growth.